 The UCLA Neuro-rehabilitation Program includes clinicians, basic scientists and allied health professionals from across the campus who are committed to lessening the disabilities suffered by patients who have neurologic diseases.
-The program includes the outpatient service at 300 UCLA Medical Plaza in Westwood, the faculty clinical and basic science laboratories, and a new acute 138-bed inpatient rehabilitation hospital, the California Rehabilitation Institute, the largest facility of its kind on the West Coast.
+The program includes the outpatient service at 300 UCLA Medical Plaza in Westwood, the faculty clinical and basic science laboratories, and an acute 138-bed inpatient rehabilitation hospital, the California Rehabilitation Institute, the largest facility of its kind on the West Coast.

 The inpatient, outpatient, and clinical research programs offer a broad, multi-disciplinary treatment approach for patients who have neurologic impairments and functional disabilities and handicaps caused by conditions such as stroke, brain injury, spinal cord injury, multiple sclerosis, Parkinson's, Guillain-Barré syndrome, and other diseases of nerve or muscle.